[pa-stur; French pah-stœr]

 Her will dictated that the proceeds went to the Pasteur Institute in Paris for its pioneering fight against AIDS.Buying the Royal Jewels

 The flow from the Berkefeld filter is more rapid than from the Pasteur.

-French chemist who founded modern microbiology, invented pasteurization, and developed vaccines for anthrax, rabies, and chicken cholera.
+- French chemist who founded modern microbiology, invented pasteurization, and developed vaccines for anthrax, rabies, and chicken cholera.

-French chemist who founded modern microbiology.
+- French chemist who founded modern microbiology.
 His early work with fermentation led him to invent the process of pasteurization.
 Pasteur established that microorganisms cause communicable diseases and infections.